vllm-project/vllm/docs/source/quantization/auto_awq.rst

 AutoAWQ
 ==================

-To create a new 4-bit quantized models, you can leverage `AutoAWQ <https://github.com/casper-hansen/AutoAWQ>`_.
+To create a new 4-bit quantized model, you can leverage `AutoAWQ <https://github.com/casper-hansen/AutoAWQ>`_.
 Quantizing reduces the model's precision from FP16 to INT4 which effectively reduces the file size by ~70%.
-This main benefits are lower latency and lower memory usage.
+The main benefits are lower latency and memory usage.

-You can quantize your own models by installing AutoAWQ or pick one of the `400+ models on Huggingface <https://huggingface.co/models?sort=trending&search=awq>`_.
+You can quantize your own models by installing AutoAWQ or picking one of the `400+ models on Huggingface <https://huggingface.co/models?sort=trending&search=awq>`_.

 .. code-block:: console